Chloé Fall/Winter 2026 Look 1

 • Soft knits

-These materials allow the dresses and skirts to move fluidly as the models walk, emphasizing the kinetic quality that has long been central to Chloé’s aesthetic.
+These materials let the dresses and skirts move fluidly as the models walk, emphasizing the kinetic quality that has long been central to Chloé’s aesthetic.

 Chloé Fall/Winter 2026 Look 51